breatheco-de/content/src/content/lesson/how-to-use-github-codespaces.md

 - Finally, it will open a coding editor (probably VSCode, the most used coding IDE in the world) and a terminal to start coding as if the codespace was on your local computer in the first place.

 - If you go back to [your codespaces](https://github.com/codespaces), you will find all the computers you have created and be able to re-open them.
-Changes you made to the files will stay for a few days; you will retain all data as long as you RE-OPEN the same workspace you were working on in the first place.
+Changes you made to the files will stay for a few days; you will retain all data as long as you RE-OPEN the same workspace you were working on, or if you deactivate the "Auto-delete codespace" option on that specific codespace.

 ## What is a Github Codespace?